ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 (:numref:`Table Crop phenology parameters`). :math:`{GDD}_{8}` does not change as quickly as :math:`{T}_{10d}` and :math:`T_{10d}^{\min }`, so
 it determines whether the crop can be planted in a grid cell, while the two faster-changing variables determine when the crop may be planted.
 If the requirements in equation :eq:`25.1` are not met by the maximum planting date, crops are still planted on the maximum planting date as long as  :math:`{GDD}_{8} > 0`.
 In the southern hemisphere (SH) the NH requirements apply 6 months later.

-At planting, each crop is assigned 3 g leaf C m\ :sup:`-2` pft column area to be transferred to the leaves upon leaf emergence.
-An equivalent amount of seed leaf N is assigned given the pft’s C to N ratio for leaves (:math:`{CN}_{leaf}` in :numref:`Table Crop allocation parameters`,this differs from AgroIBIS, which uses a seed leaf area index instead of seed C).
+At planting, each crop seed pool is assigned 3 gC m\ :sup:`-2` from its grain product pool.
+The seed carbon transferred to the leaves upon leaf emergence.
+An equivalent amount of seed leaf N is assigned given the pft’s C to N ratio for leaves (:math:`{CN}_{leaf}` in :numref:`Table Crop allocation parameters`, this differs from AgroIBIS, which uses a seed leaf area index instead of seed C).
 The model updates the average growing degree-days necessary for the crop to reach vegetative and physiological maturity, :math:`{GDD}_{mat}`, according to the following AgroIBIS rules: